Map stores

 DynamicDataStoreFactory.CreateStore

 method detailing the store mapping.
-The main advantage of this is that all properties that can be potentially saved in this store are mapped, as opposed to the first time aPropertyBag
+The main advantage of this is that properties that can be potentially saved in this store are mapped, as opposed to the first time aPropertyBag

-is saved which may not have all potential values.
+is saved, which may not have all potential values.

 See the ImplicitDynamicMapping